Experiment No. 3 | Awaiting the Second Coming

 The Hypothesis and Prediction

 Based on the above, we wonder what would happen to the world if Christianity completed the commission given them by Christ Jesus?
-What if, instead of being a fellowship of believers, Christianity became a fellowship of brothers and sons of God who carried Jesus’ message of liberty and freedom to the ends of the earth?
+What if, instead of being a fellowship of believers, Christianity became a fellowship of the children of God who carry Jesus’ message of liberty and freedom to the ends of the earth?

 It is estimated that, in the United States, about 78% of the population profess to be Christians.
 We predict that if 78% of Americans lived their lives as sons of God according to the true good news, many of the conditions that purport to be ‘signs of the end’ would disappear.
 This same effect would occur in all other nations who likewise conducted themselves as sons of God in imitation of Jesus.
 The vast majority who would be ‘doing good to one another’ would greatly overshadow the minority who are seeking to ruin the earth.
 Under those circumstances, the meek would indeed inherit the earth, as Jesus promised.
 (Matthew 5:5)